-Our recommendation is not to share the actual interview questions with your legislator in advance.
+Our recommendation is that if you formulate substantive local League questions, you should not share the actual interview questions with your legislator in advance.
 We believe there's a clear benefit in legislators' unrehearsed responses.
-The purposes of an in-person interview are to look the representative or their staff in the eye, hear their tone of voice, and get a sense of their interest in an issue.
+The purposes of an inperson interview are to look the representative or their staff in the eye, hear their tone of voice, and get a sense of their interest in an issue.
 In addition, this gives the legislator an opportunity to interact with our local League members and develop or further an ongoing relationship.
 A preformed statement of positions that could simply be mailed to us fails to accomplish these goals.

-Please feel free to share the issue areas (water, mental health, and redistricting) with the representative in advance so that they may broadly prepare themselves for your questions.
+Please feel free to share the issue areas if you expect to ask them specific questions so that they may broadly prepare themselves.
 Tell them that the specific questions asked by your interview committee will come from those issue areas.